 The earlier rupee payment mechanism set up in 2012 had mandated that for oil imported from Iran, a part of the payment by India would be retained in an Indian bank.
 This could be used by Iran to pay for its import from India.
 However, hardening sanctions later made even this difficult, with money transfer to Indian exporters through the informal route using UCO Bank fell apart.

 India’s total trade with Iran was $12.4 billion in the first 10 months of 2017-18, as compared to nearly $12.9 billion the previous year.
 The trade was dominated by crude oil import, $8 billion worth of which reached India in FY18.

-have come out in continuing support for the earlier deal with Iran, junked by Trump.
+Germany and France have come out in continuing support for the earlier deal with Iran, junked by Trump.
 This has, for now, assured Indian oil majors that the euro can be used to pay for oil shipment.
 Even so, with the chance of global crude prices shooting up and thereby raising the cost of business, India is keen on working out other methods of payment at the earliest, a senior commerce department official said.
 Last month, global benchmark Brent hit $75 a barrel for the first time since November 2014.

 “Key importers of Iranian oil are China and India, accounting for 1.4 million barrels/day, a third of Iran’s total production.
 China might hasten the use of its yuan to continue importing from Iran; India might resort to looking for waivers from the US or going back to using a mix of barter and gold to settle payment,” said Taimur Baig, chief economist at DBS Bank.